-Writing for Harvard Business Review in 2020, Jeanne C. Meister and Robert H. Brown predicted that the 2020s will be a “reset moment for HR.”
-Existing business trends combined with the COVID-19 pandemic to redefine the way people work, and therefore the way HR approaches everything from employee training and retention to corporate learning to company morale.
+Writing for Harvard Business Review in 2020, Jeanne C. Meister and Robert H. Brown predicted that the 2020s will be the ‘NEW’ future of HR.
+Existing business trends combined with the COVID-19 pandemic redefine the way people work, and therefore the way HR approaches everything from employee training and retention to corporate learning to company morale.

 The common thread across each of these aspects of HR is the increasing role of technology in improving the skills, diversity, and wellbeing of employees.
 But how exactly is this relationship between tech and people in the workplace evolving?
 Keep reading to learn more.

 The Future of HR is High Tech

 The COVID-19 pandemic fundamentally changed the way we work.
 With remote work suddenly becoming the norm and the boundaries between home and the workplace collapsed, employees and business leaders alike have been forced to reconceptualise the famous “work-life balance.”

 This change has brought both challenges and opportunities for HR professionals.
-On the one hand, the stressors of working from home during a pandemic has thrown the importance of centering employee wellbeing in the workplace into stark relief.
+On the one hand, the stressors of working from home during a pandemic have thrown the importance of centring employee wellbeing in the workplace into stark relief.

 On the other hand, businesses have learned that more can be accomplished through technology than we ever thought possible, from basics like video conferencing to radical new uses for data analytics to solve business problems.

 In their HBR article, Meister and Brown outline over 20 possible “HR jobs of the future” that reflect these trends toward integrating the interests of businesses and employees.
 Though these jobs vary widely in terms of the level of tech skills required, virtually all of them are geared in some way toward improving the relationship between human workers and the technology that helps them perform their job duties, learn new skills, collaborate with a diversity of colleagues, and stay healthy and resilient both on and off the clock.

 Below, learn more about the most important trends in the future of HR.